 What is the FLSA?

-The FLSA is a very broad federal labor law that dates back to the Roosevelt Administration.
-Among its provisions, it contains the legal minimum wage provisions, establishes record keeping and child labor standards, and requires that most employees be paid time and one-half for all overtime “hours worked.”
+The Fair Labor Standards Act “FLSA” is a broad federal labor law that dates back to the Roosevelt Administration.
+It established the minimum wage regulations, child labor standards, record-keeping requirements, and overtime pay requirements which dictate that most employees must be paid time and a half for all “hours worked” after 40 per week.

 What is ‘work’?